yasuaki640/tdd-study/README.md

 # tdd-study
-They are sample codes of Test Driven Development by Kent Beck.
+These are sample codes of Test Driven Development by Kent Beck.